ahmedyar7/DSA-Problem-Solving/Theory/Linked List/QUESTIONS.md

 - Find the intersection point b/w two linked list
 - Sorting the Linked List
 - Segregating into odd and even
+- Remove the nth node from the end of the list

 ## Circular Linked List